 - The kick is to be taken from a spot directly in front of the goal.

-- The person taking the kick is not allowed any more than two steps before striking the ball.
+- The person taking the kick is not allowed any more than two movements (which includes the strike; ie Step, Kick) when taking the kick.
+The movements must be clean and continuous, with no balking or 'faking'.

 - A penalty kick shall be awarded when a player deliberately obstructs a one on one scoring opportunity against the keeper or if a player deliberately runs into an offside position to stop the path of the ball travelling into the goal.